Harness the Platform Economy: Build Two-Sided Markets, Scale Network Effects, Orchestrate Ecosystems

 🧠 Artificial Intelligence and Autonomous Systems:

-• Anticipate the transformative effect of generative AI on platform ecosystems through automated content creation, code generation, and creative services.
+Anticipate the impactful effect of generative AI on platform ecosystems through automated content creation, code generation, and creative services.

-• Analyze the role of AI-powered agents as new actors in platform ecosystems that conduct autonomous transactions and interactions.
+Analyze the role of AI-supported agents as new actors in platform ecosystems that conduct autonomous transactions and interactions.

-• Observe the development of AI-powered trust mechanisms that create new protection layers through predictive risk analyses and behavior modeling.
+Observe the development of AI-supported trust mechanisms that create new protection layers through predictive risk analyses and behavior modeling.

 🌐 Hyperlocalization and Niche Focus: